Index

 I won't necessarily suggest that everyone should go out and buy a jammer (check your local laws!), but face it, you could get nailed for doing just a small amount over the speed limit and that is a real drag.
 As much as I do not advocate any kind of street racing either, sometimes it is just nice to really enjoy our cars, even if it involves being a bit frisky.
 In any case, there is a relatively informative YouTube video that shows the basics of how these contraptions work, so check it out and decide if one is right for you!

-Note: Although I can attest to the effectiveness of the Blinder (so far!), another popular system is made by Laser Interceptor.
+Note: Although I can attest to the effectiveness of the now-discontinued Blinder (so far!), another popular system is made by Laser Interceptor.
 I don't have any knowledge of this unit, but a friend that used it at one time gave it plenty of praise.
-There is also another brand mentioned in the above video, so if anything, one has some freedom of choice here if going this route.
+There is also another brand mentioned in the above video (RIP Radar Roy), so if anything, one has some freedom of choice here if going this route.

 Radar detector